faouzioudouh/react-tracker/README.md

 // Allow `trackAddToCartClick` to listen only on `ADD_TO_CART_BUTTON_CLICK` event! trackAddToCartClick.eventType = 'ADD_TO_CART_BUTTON_CLICK';

-// Listen-on-all example
-function trackCartEvents(event = {}, eventsHistory) {
-  switch(event.type) {
-    case 'ADD_TO_CART_BUTTON_CLICK':
-      // CALL your tracking providers..

-      // If you want save this event, just return it, otherwise it will be ignored. return event

-    case 'REMOVE_FROM_CART_CLICK':
-      // CALL your tracking providers..

-      break;

-    default:
-      // silence
-}

 // Create a Tracker holding the tracked events History of your app.
 // Its API is { on, trackEvent, getHistory }.